 Inboxes are a quick dump.
 In daily life, there are various sources of information, events, ideas – usually noisy and not very structured.
 Inboxes need to be filtered and maintained, or they will get messy.

-Second, Inboxes are about centralization.
-A central place to keep information – and a central point to refer to.
-There could be one inbox per app or a common inbox for all productivity needs.
+Second, Inboxes are about centralization — a central place to keep information – and a central point to refer to.
+There could be one inbox per app or a universal inbox for all productivity needs.

 Third, Inboxes should be something trusted.
 If thoughts are dumped into an app, they can be forgotten (as in removed from the brain), as the app will remember them for you later on.
 By incorporating this way of thinking into daily life, it gets easier to let go thoughts, without worrying that it might be forgotten later on.
 If the brain is not busy trying not to forget, it will be able to have new ideas and work more efficient on other things.
 This is a mindset coming from the book Getting Things Done.

 It is also worth considering to minimize the number of inboxes.
-Task management is one important pillar of productivity, but there might be multiple other inboxes: Email, Notes applications, Web clippers, Bug tracking software, Customer tickets.
+Task management is a critical pillar of productivity, but there might be multiple other inboxes: Email, Notes applications, Web clippers, Bug tracking software, Customer tickets.

-Using automation services, share extensions, or simply manual copy pasting between apps, centralizing the places to refer to will enhance productivity tremendously.
-We have an article on that over here.
+Using automation services, share extensions, or just manual copy-pasting between apps, centralizing the places to refer to will enhance productivity tremendously.
+I have an article on that over here.

-For a concept like task management to be successful, it is necessary to make this behavior a habit.
+For a concept like a task management system to be successful, it is necessary to make this behavior a habit.
 Capture everything around you, which might be worthy for later reference.

 This does not only include project ideas and thoughts, but also any deadlines which come up in your head, the usual sudden thought of “Oh right, I need to do X next week” – make it a habit to enter these things into the app directly – even if there might be already entered, a duplicate won’t hurt and can be removed in the next review.